 A second review for Smudge in Write Out Loud an amiable introduction to the verse, and, as a follow up, invited along by Greg Freeman and WOL company to join their monthly session at the Lightbox, Woking.
 Thursday 26 May.
 Gargling and voice exercises resume.

 I watched the Ian McKellen one man show on the box last night, on the downside, that daft old NT inflexion crept in to the Shakespeare, here and there - perhaps a memory key, the show was long - but much of the McKellen sheer quality, and most enjoyable his recital of Hopkins' Leaden Echo and Golden Echo.
 Good grief, to think how i whine and stumble over my few lines of verse.
-Speak Oot Man, speak oot!
+Speak Oot Man, speak oot!Wednesday, 16 March 2022

 Try imagining a place

-And if the opposite of time is eternity.
-There’s unity, even a purpose in the world we are part of and cannot long ignore.
+If the opposite of time is eternity, there’s unity, even purpose in a world we

 O Rose thou art sick.